-The following information is required for a Draft Individual Section 4(f) Evaluation (23 CFR 774.7).
-Depending on the specific circumstances of the project and the Section 4(f) properties, the order of this information may change, but the content is still required.
+The following information is required for a draft individual Section 4(f) evaluation (23 CFR 774.7).
+Depending on the specific circumstances of the project and the Section 4(f) properties, the order of this information may change, but the content is still required:

 - Description of the proposed project, including an explanation for the proposed project purpose and need.
-Purpose and need information is required when identifying a potential avoidance alternative for consideration as a feasible and prudent avoidance alternative. - Description of each Section 4(f) property that would be used by any of the alternatives under consideration, including property: size; location; ownership; function; activities; features; attributes; relationship to other similar lands in the vicinity; if there are any leases or other ownership agreements; unusual characteristics; and a map or maps.

-For historic properties, this information could be extracted from Determinations of Eligibility.
-Some or all of this information may already have been collected for determining the applicability of Section 4(f), as described in Section 8.4.3, Determining Section 4(f) Applicability for Historic and Archaeological Sites.

-• Description of the uses of the Section 4(f) property or properties by any alternative under consideration.
-This section should be sufficiently detailed, including what type of use occurs (land that is permanently incorporated into the transportation facility), whether one of the five criteria for temporary occupancy cannot be met, or whether a Constructive Use occurs (See Section 8.5.1, Types of Use).
+Purpose and need information is required when identifying a potential avoidance alternative for consideration as a feasible and prudent avoidance alternative. - Description of each Section 4(f) property that would be used by any of the alternatives under consideration, including property size; location; ownership; function; activities; features; attributes; relationship to other similar lands in the vicinity; if there are any leases or other ownership agreements; unusual characteristics; and maps or figures. - For historic properties, this information could be extracted from determinations of eligibility.
+Some or all of this information may already have been collected for determining the applicability of Section 4(f) (See Section 8.4.3). - Description of the uses of the Section 4(f) property or properties by any alternative under consideration.
+This section should be sufficiently detailed, including what type of use occurs (land that is permanently incorporated into the transportation facility), whether one of the five criteria for temporary occupancy cannot be met, or whether a constructive use occurs (Section 8.5.1).
 It is also important to discuss the degree of use, including whether any of the property's activities, facilities, or attributes are affected and how.
 Both permanent and temporary uses should be discussed.
 Quantify as many impacts as possible, such as noise, visual, or access.
-Maps and graphics are desirable, since this information will be reviewed by people who are not familiar with the project area.
+Maps and graphics should be included since this information will be reviewed by people who are not familiar with the project area.

-For historic properties, the Section 106

-Determination of Effect can be one source of this information, but care should be taken not to directly substitute Determination of Effect language for description of Section 4(f) use, since different criteria are used in the two different laws.
+For historic properties, the Section 106 Determination of Effect can be one source of this information, but care should be taken not to directly substitute determination of effect language for description of Section 4(f) use, since different criteria are used in the two different laws.

-• Identification and evaluation of avoidance alternatives that would avoid the Section 4(f) property.
-See Section 8.6.3., Feasible and Prudent Alternatives, above.
+• Identification and evaluation of avoidance alternatives that would avoid the Section 4(f) property (Section 8.6.3).